hpc/charliecloud/doc/ch-image.rst

     not if the program crashes.

   :code:`-q, --quiet`
-    Suppress logging info, can be repeated up to three times.
-Incompatible with :code:`--verbose` and :code:`--debug`.
-You might use :code:`-q` if you want to run a :code:`ch-image` command without seeing logging info, but you still want to see output from subprocesses (e.g. results of the Dockerfile :code:`RUN` instruction).
-You might use :code:`-qq` if you don’t want to see any info chatter from :code:`ch-image` or its subprocesses.
-You might use :code:`-qqq` if you want to suppress writing to stderr.
-A full breakdown of the three levels can be seen in the table below.
+    Suppress logging info.
+    Incompatible with :code:`--verbose` and overrides :code:`--debug` regardless of option order.
+    Can be repeated:

+      * :code:`-q` quiets logging from :code:`ch-image` itself but leaves output from programs executed by :code:`RUN` instructions unchanged.
+      * :code:`-qq` logs even less and also quiets :code:`RUN` programs by suppressing their standard output.
+      * :code:`-qqq` further quiets :code:`RUN` by suppressing their standard error.
+(This means these subprocesses are completely silenced no matter what goes wrong with them.)

+    See the summary table FIXME for details.

     .. list-table::
       :header-rows: 1